AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 Parameters in Ada subprogram declarations are separated with semicolons, because commas are reserved for listing multiple parameters of the same type.
-Parameter declaration syntax is the same as variable declaration syntax, including default values for parameters.
+Parameter declaration syntax is the same as variable declaration syntax (except for the modes), including default values for parameters.
 If there are no parameters, the parentheses must be omitted entirely from both the declaration and invocation of the subprogram.